CloudOpting/cloudopting-crane/docs/developwithcrane.md

 Wait until `status` == `finished`.

+__IMPORTANT__: check `build.log`, specially the apply manifest part, because puppet agent may write some errors but return 0, so crane do not detect the problem.

 ## Step 3: __fake a cluster__

 In crane _cluster_ is a generic entity which represents any place where to deploy containers.